kncgroup/iOSWallet/README.md

 [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)
 deterministic bitcoin wallet for iOS.

 KnC Wallet is open source and available under the terms of the MIT license.
+It is a fork of the excellent [breadwallet](https://github.com/voisine/breadwallet).

 **WARNING:** installation on jailbroken devices is strongly discouraged